GauravChopra9/DNA-Transcription-and-Translation/README.md

 # DNA-Transcription-and-Translation
-A java program which digitally mimics DNA transcription and translation on genetic data
+A java program which implements the use of object oriented programming, the queue data structure and interfaces to digitally mimic DNA transcription and translation on genetic data.
+When inputted DNA data in the form of codons, it can output the corresponding mRNA chain code as well as its resulting amino acid sequence chain.
+The code logic has also been unit tested with exception handling to check its correctness in functionality.